nofutofu/horiseon-home-challenge/README.md

 changed "div" for the navigational links into "nav"

 changed the css ".header div" sections to new corresponding ".header nav" sections

+compressed sections of the css that were performing the same function into one block (content image styling, content header styling, and sidebar styling)